Frans De Haes

-François "Frans" De Haes (28 July 1899 – 4 November 1923) was a Belgian weightlifter who won a gold medal at the 1920 Summer Olympics in Antwerp.
+François Theophilis "Frans" De Haes (28 July 1899 – 4 November 1923) was a Belgian weightlifter who won a gold medal at the 1920 Summer Olympics in Antwerp.
 He set one world record in the clean and jerk in 1922.

-To escape the German occupation, his family fled from Antwerp to the Netherlands, where he started weightlifting at age 17.
-After the war he returned to Antwerp.
+To escape the German occupation, his family fled Antwerp for the Netherlands, where he began weightlifting at age 17.
+After the war, he returned to Antwerp.
 While preparing for the 1924 Summer Olympics, he caught influenza and died at age 28.